electron/governance/wg-infra/policy/access/slack.md

 ## Slack Owners / Admins

 Slack requires a single Primary Owner, who will be selected by the Admin WG.
-[Jacob Groundwater](https://github.com/groundwater) is the current Primary Owner of the Slack Workspace.
+[Samuel Attard](https://github.com/marshallofsound) is the current Primary Owner of the Slack Workspace.

 Slack Owners / Admins are assigned as per the [Community & Safety Working Group Documentation](../../../wg-community-safety/slack-access.md)